 AQA GCSEs can be quite complicated as many have an overall code which encompasses both a long and a short version of the course.
 All OOL/OHS courses are the full/long version.

-The legacy specifications continue to be graded from G to A*, while the new specifications are graded from 1 to 9, with 9 being the highest grade and two levels 4 and 5 being equivalent to the old grade C pass level.
+Exams from 2019 onwards will all be the new specifications which are graded from 9 to 1, with 9 being the highest grade and two levels 4 and 5 being equivalent to the old grade C pass level.

-*English Language GCSE, new specification, 8700, two written papers with an oral exam endorsement.
+- *English Language, GCSE 8700, two written papers with an oral exam endorsement.
 Graded 1 to 9.
-This specification has *NEA assessment and the exam entry must therefore be made with Oxford Open Learning.
+This specification has *NEA assessment and the exam entry must usually be made with Oxford Open Learning.

-Mathematics, new specification 8300 Higher/Foundation tier, no coursework, paper 1 (non calculator) paper 2 (calculator) paper 3 (calculator) all 1 hour 30 minutes.
+- Mathematics, GCSE 8300 Higher/Foundation tier, no coursework, paper 1 (non calculator) paper 2 (calculator) paper 3 (calculator) all 1 hour 30 minutes.

-Edexcel IGCSEs have the same value as normal GCSEs, but they are easier to administer and examine because they are exam only.
-There is no coursework with any of our IGCSE exams.
+Edexcel IGCSEs have the same value as normal GCSEs, but they are generally easier to administer and examine because there is no coursework with any of our IGCSE exams.

-Edexcel like AQA are updating their IGCSEs.
-The first of these with the 1 to 9 grading system comes into effect in 2018.
+Edexcel like AQA are updating their IGCSEs, they will all use the 1 to 9 grading system from 2019.

 Please note that French and Spanish orals are compulsory and an essential part of the exam.
 It is therefore more difficult and more expensive to find centres who are willing to offer these exams.

-Biology, 4BI0, papers 1B and 2B, no tier, no coursework/no practical.
+- Biology, 4BI1, papers 1B and 2B, no tier, no coursework/no practical.
 Available in January and summer sittings.

-Business Studies, 4BS0, paper 01, no tier, no coursework.
+- Business Studies, 4BS1, paper 01 and 02, no tier, no coursework.
 Summer sitting only.

-Chemistry, 4CH0, papers 1C and 2C, no tier, no coursework/no practical.
+- Chemistry, 4CH1, papers 1C and 2C, no tier, no coursework/no practical.
 January and summer sittings.

-Economics, 4EC0, paper 01, no tier, no coursework.
+- Economics, 4EC1, paper 01 and 02, no tier, no coursework.
 January and summer sittings.

-English Language, new specification 4EA1, specification A, papers 01 and 02, grades 1 to 9, no tier, no coursework.
+- English Language, 4EA1, specification A, papers 01 and 02, no tier, no coursework, no oral for our students.
 January and summer sittings.

-English Literature, new specification 4ET1, papers 01 and 02, grades 1 to 9, no tier, no coursework.
+- English Literature, 4ET1, papers 01 and 02, no tier, no coursework.
 January and summer sittings.

-Human Biology, 4HB0, papers 01 and 02, no tier, no coursework/no practical.
+- Human Biology, 4HB1, papers 01 and 02, no tier, no coursework/no practical.
 January and summer sittings.

-Physics, 4PH0, papers 1P and 2P, no tier, no coursework/no practical.
+- Physics, 4PH1, papers 1P and 2P, no tier, no coursework/no practical.
 January and summer sittings.

-Science (double award), 4SC0, no tier, papers 1B, 1C and 1P, no coursework/no practical.
+- Science (double award), 4SD0, no tier, papers 1B, 1C and 1P, no coursework/no practical.
 January and summer sittings.

 A level exams are only available in summer, they do not have Foundation or Higher tiers.
-The entry codes below are for the A levels available in 2018.
-New and legacy (old) specifications are available.
+The entry codes below are for the new style A levels available from 2019.

 The examination and grading of the new A levels is very different from the legacy ones.
 To obtain a full A level award the Government will require students to sit all exams together at the end of the course.